💭 The world is spiky

 And technology made it thus.

-Members-only post which is open access until 5 January 2020.
+Members-only post which is open access.

 More than a decade ago, Thomas Friedman argued that the world was flat: driven by communications technologies, globalisation helped create a perfect marketplace, flattening the economic playing field.
 Friedman emphasised the force of technology as the key driver of this flattening world.